FionnT/Paula/README.md

 Left to do:
 -------------

-1. Backend of Galleries admin
+1. Backend: Modifying existing galleries
 2. Front & Back of Shop admin
 3. Front & Back user management
 4. Front & back of about page management